andydandy74/Journalysis/.github/CONTRIBUTING.md

 - Use cases
 - Data that should be mined from a journal but is not yet supported by any of the nodes

-Some simple rules for posting issues and pull requests for Journalysis
+Some simple rules for posting issues and pull requests for Journalysis:

 ### Issues
 - **When posting bugs: Describe what you were doing, what went wrong and what you were expecting to happen.** Include journals, screenshots and graphs where applicable.